 River Center at Lock 8 Guides

-The River Center is open Saturdays and Sundays from May through October, from 10 am ‘til 2 pm and operated by volunteers from the Potomac Conservancy.
+The River Center is open Saturdays and Sundays from May through October, from 10 am to 2 pm and operated by volunteers from the Potomac Conservancy.
 Stop in for a tour, to browse educational exhibits, and to speak with friendly volunteer guides.
-Visit the River Center on select Sundays for Voices of the River to learn more about the history, ecology, and diversity of the Potomac River, as told by storytellers, musicians, and scientists.
 Throughout the season, the Conservancy also hosts a variety of hands-on appreciation and restoration activities at the River Center.
 All activities are free and open to the public.
 Located along the C&O Canal towpath, the River Center at Lock 8 exists among potentially difficult terrain and therefore has limited access.
 We apologize for the inconvenience.
 Check our online calendar for River Center and other Conservancy activities.

 Housed in an historic lockhouse along the C&O Canal, the River Center at Lock 8 offers visitors a glimpse into the history of the Canal and the future of the Potomac River.
 Visitors can explore the River Center to learn about the Potomac River, the C&O Canal, nearby recreational opportunities, and how they can help the Potomac Conservancy protect the health, beauty, and enjoyment of these special resources.
 The River Center is located halfway between the NPS interpretive centers in Georgetown and Great Falls.
 Each year, as many as 250,000 visitors pass its front door and have the opportunity to: